tilhom/phonebook-yii2/README.md

 php composer.phar create-project --prefer-dist --stability=dev tilhom/phonebook-yii2 phonebook
 ~~~

-Now you should be able to access the application through the following URL, assuming `basic` is the directory
+Now you should be able to access the application through the following URL, assuming `phonebook` is the directory
 directly under the Web root.

 ~~~